mmoradi-iut/Graph-basedSummarizer/README.md

 <hr>
 <b>Note:</b>
-A newer version of the summarizer that works with Word2vec and GloVe embeddings will be uploaded by the end of February 2020.
+A newer version of the summarizer that works with Word2vec and GloVe embeddings will be uploaded by the end of May 2020.